 Sampling Results Summary

-- Samples were collected by current property owner.
-Data for the samples were received by EGLE on October 20, 2021.
+- Samples were collected by current or prospective property owners.
+Data for initial PFAS sampling was received by EGLE on October 20, 2021.